Edit a Data Product Descriptor

 Filter Meaning

-New Table or column will be added.
+New The table or column will be added.

 Rejected The row is not imported.